lnactiv/cli_setup/cli.md

 17. You should be prompt with a setup, set it up as you like.
 My configuration is as follows:
 Rainbow, Unicode, No time, Slanted, Sharp, Flat, One line, Compact, Many icons, Concise, No transient prompt, Quiet.
 Save the configuration and the shell setup is complete!

+12. Install the Homebrew Package Manager by running `$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`.
+When it is done, it should show a message at the end to add brew to PATH.
+Copy and paste these TWO instructions into terminal subsequently.

+13. (Optional) Run `$ sudo apt install gcc`.

 18. Here is the extra stuff that makes life on the command line a lot more better.
 # ICONS: